 As well as giving you the heroic ability to turn the radiators on and off whether you're on the train home in Croydon or sitting on a beach in Cuba, Hive also lets you set schedules and monitor your home's temperature over daily, weekly and monthly periods; the latter talent promises to result in cheaper energy bills down the line, and indeed British Gas claims that using Hive will save you up to £150 a year.

-The smartphone app is particularly slick.
-It's now almost as full-featured as the web app, with options to set your overall daily schedule, trigger holiday mode and set up alerts.
+Despite that, it can do pretty much everything you can via the web app, with options to set your overall daily schedule, trigger holiday mode and set up alerts.
 You can of course also use boost, and there's still not many things that feel so gloriously wanton as sticking the heating on for an hour while you're lying in bed on a Sunday morning.

 The only extra you get on the web version is the ability to see your home's average temperature details, which can help give you an idea of whether you're hitting that boost button a bit too often.
 On the flip side, geolocation is only available via the phone app, and is a far more useful feature.

 Hive Active Heating verdict